ekernf01/ggrn/docs/GGRN.md

 #### Interpretation of randomness

 RNA-seq, and especially single-cell RNA-seq, produce data that are noisy.
 Transcription itself is also stochastic.
 Most of the methods described here include random elements, which could be interpreted as biological reality or measurement error.
-The intepretation is not always obvious, but we attempt to faithfully summarize the intent behind each method.
-CellOracle performs smoothing prior to model fitting and includes no noise in simulations, meaning randomness is interpreted as measurement error.
 PRESCIENT, Dictys, and DCD-FG each propagate noise from gene to gene in their generative models, meaning randomness is interpreted as biological reality.
-Dictys also includes a binomial model for measurement error.

-Due to the difficulty of causal inference on latent variables, GGRN currently neglects measurement error.
-GGRN also neglects biological stochasticity.
+Dictys includes boh biological stochasticity via a stochastic differential equation and a binomial model for measurement error.
+Due to the difficulty of causal inference on latent variables, GGRN currently neglects measurement error and biological stochasticity.

 #### Summary